ThomasBergholdWieser/ThomasBergholdWieser/README.md

 ---

 ## When I'm Not Coding
-- 🏃‍♂️ Running trails and streets
+- Running trails and streets
-- 👨‍👧‍👦 Being dad to two amazing kids (my real full-time job)
+- Being dad to two amazing kids (my real full-time job)
-- 📚 Reading sci-fi horror novels (the weirder, the better)
-- 🎵 Creating music in Ableton Live

 ---

 *Always open to discussing .NET architecture, testing strategies, or book recommendations!
-This page has been created with AI, because i'm too lazy to write all this out by hand.*
+This incredibly cringy page has been created with AI, because i'm too lazy to write all this out by hand and you are too lazy to read it anyway.*